statsite/statsite/README.md

 Install
 -------

 Download and build from source.
-This requires `scons` to be available, available usually through a system package manager.
+This requires `autoconf` and `automake` to be available, available usually through a system package manager.
 Steps:

     $ git clone https://github.com/armon/statsite.git
     $ cd statsite
-    $ pip install --egg SCons  # Uses the Scons build system, may not be necessary
+    $ ./bootstrap.sh
+    $ ./configure
     $ make
-    $ ./statsite
+    $ ./src/statsite

 Building the test code may generate errors if libcheck is not available.
 To build the test code successfully, do the following::